-CNET's Dan Graziano shows you how to control your Android device with your voice.
+CNET's Dan Graziano shows you how to squeeze some extra juice out of your Apple Watch.

 A thin fitness band that measures heart rate, but it doesn't do it the way you expect.
 We wore a Jawbone Up3 for two weeks for the definitive verdict.

 With the CH4 wearable, now on Kickstarter, the quantified-self movement may have just jumped the shark.
 Or perhaps flatulence truly is a data gold mine.

 Is there room for a plain old fitness band with no screen in an age of smartwatches?
 Jawbone's new band has fantastic software, but its heart rate tracking's just not useful enough.

 Leave your phone behind and use your Watch like an iPod, headphones and all.

 The world's largest software company says it's acquired the Israeli company's technology assets.

 Got a tattoo on your wrist?
 You could find it difficult to get an Apple Watch to track your heart rate.
 It's all about the way the ink blocks light from built-in sensors.

 Want to ditch the dialer on your phone for something a bit more intuitive?
 Check out Ready 2.0 to help you stay in touch easier and faster.

 Technically Incorrect: An encounter with a friend is interrupted by his Apple Watch going off.
 Oh, the silliness.